Lael logo

 How do you say 'heartbeat' in Spanish?

-The most common and direct translation for 'heartbeat' in Spanish is 'latido'.
-To be more specific, one can say 'latido del corazón'.
+The most direct and common way to say 'heartbeat' in Spanish is 'latido'.
+You will often hear it as 'latido del corazón'.

 How do you pronounce 'latido' in Spanish?

-The word 'latido' is pronounced la-TEE-doh.
+The pronunciation is la-TEE-doh.
 The stress falls on the second syllable, 'ti'.

 How do you use 'latido' in a sentence?